The Courthouses are Open.

 The Court upon request, will provide the attorneys (or self-represented parties) with a Zoom invitation by e-mail in advance of each hearing, at no cost to the parties, for the cases requesting Zoom access.
 If using Court Call, the dial-in information is automatically provided to the Court once the attorney/party makes the arrangements through Court Call.
 If using another provider, or if you choose to use your own teleconferencing system, you must provide the Court with the dial-in information, including passcode, in advance of the hearing, and this information must be included in your Notice of Hearing.

 Contested Final Hearings and Trials

-Most contested final hearings and trials will not be handled by telephone or video at this time, and will most likely need to be rescheduled for a later date.
+Most contested final hearings and trials will be handled by telephone or video at this time.
 The Court encourages all Parties to participate in mediation or other alternatives for dispute resolution (which may also be done by telephone during this time) before trial, to attempt to resolve disputes issues.

 Most general questions can be answered by reading the Divisional Instructions herein.
 For case-specific questions the best way to contact the Judicial Assistant is via email at CAD-DivisionFA@pbcgov.org for family cases or CAD-DivisionIB@pbcgov.org.

 FOR DIVISIONAL INSTRUCTIONS FA AND DIVISIONAL INSTRUCTIONS IB, CLICK ON THE APPROPRIATE LINK LOCATED IN THE LOWER RIGHT-HAND BELOW THE JUDGE'S PICTURE.

 Do Not Send Letters, Emails or Notes To The Court